block-core/blockcore/Documentation/proof-of-stake.md

 ### What is POS vs POW

-[TBD]
+Proof Of Stake is an alternative way to achieve consensus to Proof Of Work, the difference with POS is that block producers use ownership of coins as the right to produce blocks and validating nodes can verify such claims by validating cryptographic signatures and the chain history.
+A good comparison is that POW uses CPU cycles to proof sufficent work was produced while POS uses unit of account to proof enough stake was allocated.

-### Definitions
+### Definitions and explanations:

 #### StakeMinConfirmations

-The minimum confirmations required for a coin to be good enough to participate in staking Must be equal or greater then MaxReorg this is to discourage attackers to stake in isolation and then force a reorg.
+The minimum confirmations required for a coin to be good enough to participate in staking.
+Must be equal or greater then MaxReorg this is to discourage attackers to stake in isolation and then force a reorg.

 #### MaxReorg